 Preceding ESPN, Artie was Director, Research and Sales Data Services at ABC National Television Sales, Inc. since 1989.
 He started his career at Nielsen Media Research where he worked from 1981 to 1989, rising to the post of Vice President, Service Development.
 Artie is active in many industry organizations and is a frequent public speaker.
 He is a past president of the Radio and Television Research Council and former chairman of the Media Ratings Council and the Advertising Research Foundation.
 Artie remains a board member of the ARF and serves on its Executive Committee.
 Little known fact: In 2002, Artie hosted a prime time TV program on ESPN called “The Focus Group” which engaged real fans in discussion and debate about topical sports issues.

-Gayle Fuguitt became the first woman to lead the ARF when she succeeded Bob Barocci as president and CEO in April 2013.
-Fuguitt, a long-time champion of employing consumer insights and research while at General Mills, spent 32 years at the Minneapolis-based food company, where she was lauded for bringing the voice of the consumer to the decision table.
-She has served on the board and executive committee of the ARF from 2005 to 2012.
-She earned her BA in economics, and a BS in industrial relations from the University of North Carolina at Chapel Hill, and an M.B.A. with a concentration in marketing research from the University of Wisconsin in Madison.
-A passionate supporter of non-profits, she is currently a trustee at the Minneapolis Institute of Art, on the YWCA board of directors, and a strategic advisor to the Northside Achievement Zone.
+Gayle Fuguitt became the first woman to lead The ARF when she became CEO and president in April 2013.
+She spent 32 years at General Mills, where she was lauded for bringing the voice of the consumer to the decision table.
+She has served on the board and executive committee of The ARF from 2005 to 2012.
+She earned her B.A. in economics and a B.S. in industrial relations from the University of North Carolina at Chapel Hill, and an M.B.A. with a concentration in marketing research from the University of Wisconsin in Madison.
+A passionate supporter of non-profits, she remains a trustee at the Minneapolis Institute of Art.
+Gayle was inducted into the Market Research Council, Inc. (MRC)’s Hall of Fame in 2014.

 Joan M. Lewis is the Global Consumer & Market Knowledge (CMK) Officer at Procter & Gamble (P&G).
 Within P&G's broad focus on consumers, CMK plays the primary role in leading consumer understanding, which includes deep consumer insight as well as expert market understanding.
 Every year, Joan's organization makes more than five million consumer contacts in about 100 countries, and invests in more than 20,000 consumer research studies.
 She oversees about 1,300 global CMK professionals, employed in more than 50 countries, who deliver insights that drive competitive advantage in P&G's strategies, portfolios, innovations, brands, and in-market activities.